nodejs/node/ROADMAP.md

 While this constitutes a great leap forward for the platform we will be making this leap without breaking backwards compatibility with the existing ecosystem of modules.

 NG will use ES6 modules and will be implementing a new platform and standard library available only to modules using this native new style.
-Modules written prior to NG using in the old CommonJS module syntax will continue to operate against the old API.
-This is what will allow us to make improvements to the platform without breaking compatiblity and still letting future NG based applications benefit from all the modules built today.
+Modules written prior to NG using the old CommonJS module syntax will continue to operate against the old API.
+This is what will allow us to make improvements to the platform without breaking compatibility and still letting future NG based applications benefit from all the modules built today.

 # Immediate Priorities